abassmutala/abassmutala/README.md

 - 👋 Hi, I’m @abassmutala
-- 👀 I’m interested in mobile apps, AI & IOT
+- 👀 I’m interested in Frontend development, mobile apps, AI
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently improving my skills in Frontend development everyday.
 - 💞️ I’m looking to collaborate on any cool project
-- 📫 You can reach me on Twitter & LinkedIn
+- 📫 You can reach me on [Twitter]('https://twitter.com/abassmutala') & [LinkedIn]('https://www.linkedin.com/in/abassmutala/')

 <!---
 abassmutala/abassmutala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.